One Week in Roatán: Best 7-Day Itinerary for West Bay and West End

 A week in Roatán is just enough time to enjoy the island’s beautiful beaches, stunning snorkeling, and laid-back Caribbean charm.
 We like to split our trip between West Bay for the beach and West End for its Central American vibe.
 Here’s your ideal Roatán itinerary with our favorite restaurants, activities, and lodging options for every budget.

-Where to Stay in West Bay:
+Best Hotels in West Bay:

 - Luxury: Kimpton Grand Roatán has modern rooms, beach access, and excellent service.